-Neurocracy is a joint project between myself and my good friend Joannes.
+Neurocracy is a project started by my good friend Joannes and myself, which has grown over time to include illustrations by Alice Duke along with contributions by Axel Hassen Taiari, Edward Smith, Io Black, Leigh Alexander, Malka Older, and Yudhanjaya Wijeratne.
 It aims to be equal parts interactive fiction and cautionary tale about the intersection of surveillance capitalism, big data, and authoritarianism.
 This is conveyed through the medium of a futuristic equivalent of Wikipedia known as Omnipedia, in which the reader is presented with articles and information in a familiar format so that they may piece together the history and events of the year 2049.

 Another system was created to allow us to define, manage, and display short pieces of content accessible by hovering over or tapping pseudo-links without leaving the page.
 Analogous to Wikipedia’s article previews, these pop-ups are displayed as rich tooltips (powered by Tippy.js) on wider screens, while on narrow screens they’re displayed as a panel that slides up into view.

-Neurocracy is currently being released as weekly episodes.
+The first season of Neurocracy has been released.
 If you want to keep up to date with the project and get involved, visit the promo site for more information.

 Press and awards